-Savings plans of £3.036m were identified for 2018/19, and those savings have been achieved.
-As a result of service and funding pressures, the Constabulary is required to achieve savings of £1.993m in 2019/20.
+Savings plans of £2m were identified for 2019/20, and those savings have been achieved.
 The PCC and Chief Constable are jointly committed to providing the best possible policing service across Norfolk whilst at the same time increasing efficiency and reducing costs.
-This commitment is evidenced by the recent HMICFRS assessment, that judged the Constabulary as "Outstanding" in terms of its efficiency.
+This commitment is evidenced by the most recent HMICFRS assessment that judged the Constabulary as "Outstanding" in terms of its efficiency.